pankeshpatel/aws-solution-architect-professional-notes/IAM Policy/basics.md

 These permissions determine **what actions** are allowed or denied on **which resources**, and under **what conditions**.
 Policies are central to AWS Identity and Access Management (IAM), ensuring secure and fine-grained access control across AWS services.

+### IAM Policy types

+- AWS Managed: A policy managed/pre-defined by AWS.
+- Inline Polices: A policy that you directly **embed into a single IAM user, group, or role**.
+- Customer Managed: Policies created and managed by **you (the customer)**.

 ## Structure of an IAM Policy

 ```json